eliemoutran/HackTM-CTF-2020-Writeup/The dragon sleeps at night/README.md

 Only 3 characters allowed
 ```

-Now keeping on submitting $999 is not logical so I tested sending `9e9` which is equivalent to 9* 10^9 and it worked! :
+Now keeping on submitting $999 sounded illogical so I tested `9e9` as an input, which is equivalent to 9* 10^9 and it worked! :
 ```
 -------------------------------
 Going to work...